kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

   1. All pods (web-0 through web-9) are deleted simultaneously
   2. Controller waits for all pods to fully terminate
   3. All new pods (web-0 through web-9) are created according to their `.spec.podManagementPolicy`
-  4. Pods start and become Ready independently
 - Downtime occurs between deletion and recreation phases
 - No stuck pod scenarios - all pods are forcibly deleted
-- Simple, predictable behavior with no ordering dependencies

 ### Implementation Changes